Clinical Pharmacology Training Network (CPTN)

-The purpose of the BPCA-funded T32 PCDPTN institutional research training grant program is to help ensure that a diverse and highly trained workforce is available in an area that currently has a limited number of researchers.
+BPCA legislation mandates the training of experts in pediatric pharmacology research.
+Since 2012, the BPCA program includes a T32 CPTN institutional research training grant program to help ensure that a diverse and highly trained workforce is available in an area that currently has a limited number of researchers.
 Without an increase in the pool of investigators trained in new "-omics" technologies and their application to pediatric therapeutics, integration and synergistic interaction will not be possible, and the overall goal of personalized pediatric therapeutics will not be realized.

-This collaborative network—which allows interdisciplinary collaboration of clinical, translational, and basic investigators who research pediatric therapeutics—is mandated through the BPCA legislation.
+This collaborative network allows interdisciplinary collaboration of clinical, translational, and basic investigators who research pediatric therapeutics.

 - Provide training in pediatric clinical pharmacology